html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

       height: 40px;
     }

-Similar to WebKit/FF providing styling hooks into their internal elements, authors of Shadow DOM content can designate certain elements as styleable by outsiders.
+Similar to how WebKit/FF provides styling hooks into some internals, authors of Shadow content can designate certain elements as styleable by outsiders.
 This is done through custom pseudo elements.

+You can designate an element as a custom pseudo element by using the `pseudo` attribute.
-The name of a custom pseudo element needs to be prefixed with "x-".
-Doing so creates an association with that element in the shadow tree and allows outsiders another way to cross the shadow boundary.
+It's value, or name, needs to be prefixed with "x-".
+Doing so creates an association with that element in the shadow tree and gives outsiders a designated lane to cross the shadow boundary.

 Here's an example of creating a custom slider widget and allowing someone to style its slider thumb <span style="color:blue">blue</span>: